How to find the hard drive type and specifications

 Determining the speed or RPM of a hard drive

-To determine the speed or RPM of a hard drive, you must first determine the manufacturer and model of the hard drive.
-Once you've determined this information, you can look up the drive on the manufacturer's web page to determine the RPM of the drive.
+Once you've determined this information, you can look up the drive on the hard drive manufacturer's web page or through a Google search to determine the RPM of the drive.

 Some manufacturers also list the RPM of the hard drive on the actual drive.
 If you open the computer and remove the hard drive, look on the top sticker to see if the RPM is listed.

 There are many free software utilities designed to detect the hardware in your computer.
 These utilities can display the model of your hard drive and additional information.